Is autism appreciation more than a socially acceptable, politically correct goal?

-While we all experience some difficulty on our journey through life, individuals with autism have a difficulty times ten!
-Even the most well-adjusted and functional individuals often feel like they are on the outside looking in when it comes to social situations, friends, and groups of people
+While we all experience some difficulty on our journey through life, individuals with autism have difficulty times ten!
+Even the most well-adjusted and functional individuals often feel like they are on the outside looking in when it comes to social situations, friends, and groups of people.

 Recently I was spending some quality time with my 25-year-old son on the spectrum.
 He had just come from work, and was feeling exhausted from another 10-hour shift.